rsyncOSX/RsyncUIdocs/content/post/Sshsettings.md

 # categories = ["general information"]
 lastmod = "2021-03-11"
 +++
 In this view you can let RsyncUI assist in creating ssh-keys and setup global ssh keypath and identityfile, either utilizing default values or set your own.
-If utilizing default values, [see info about ssh](/post/ssh/).
+There is some more info [about ssh](/post/ssh/).

 ![](/images/usersettings/ssh.png)